cj-hilder/ble-hr-tool/README.md

 An HRV Reading gives you a single number that summarises your heart rate variability.
 It is useful as a longitudinal recovery signal, provided you take readings under similar circumstances.

 Consistent morning readings, taken at the same time each day — before getting up or after a few minutes of quiet rest — will give the most comparable longitudinal data.
-There is no 'correct' HRV that you should aim for, but as your autonomic health improves your HRV is expected to also improve.
+There is no 'correct' HRV that you should aim for.
+HRV scores often rise over time as autonomic regulation patterns improve.

 Select **"HRV Reading"** from the activity drop-down menu to start a new reading.